A privacy-enhancing protocol and browser extension.

 <- s(bT)

-The client knows b
+The client knows b and

-is equal to
+s(bT) is equal to

-because multiplication is
+b(sT) because multiplication is

 commutative.
 The client can compute

-sT
+sT from

-by dividing by
+b(sT) by dividing by

-.
+b.
 To redeem, the client sends

 T, sT ->

-Since only the server knows s
+Since only the server knows s,

-it can confirm that sT
+it can confirm that sT is

-multiplied by
+T multiplied by

-and will verify the
+s and will verify the

 redemption.